 Dyteon Simpson found guilty in the murder of ex-LSU basketball star Wayde Sims

-BATON ROUGE - After hearing closing arguments, the jury deliberated over the fate of 23-year-old Dyteon Simpson, who is charged with the second-degree murder of ex-LSU basketball player Wayde Sims.
+BATON ROUGE - After hearing closing arguments, the jury deliberated over the fate of 23-year-old Dyteon Simpson, and found him guilty of the second-degree murder of ex-LSU basketball player Wayde Sims.

-The jury was shown three videos of the fight that broke out before Sims was killed.
+The jury was shown three videos of the fight that broke out before Sims was killed in 2018, which showed Sims intervening in the confrontation and the moment of the shooting.
 Two were shot by spectators and another was the body camera footage from a police officer who was at the scene.

 Along with the footage, a 911 call placed by one of Sims' friends was heard by the jury.
 In the recording, she told responders she couldn't tell if he was alive or not.